Land Rover Defender PHEV (2021)

 The complete guide to charging your Land Rover Defender PHEV (2021), covering electric range, how long it takes to charge, how much it costs, and much more.

 Land Rover's new variant of its classic Defender arrives in PHEV form.
 Changing the design for such an iconic car would always be controversial, but the new design is certainly easy on the eye, even in this long wheelbase form.
-The PHEV packs a fair chunk of battery and pretty sharp performance (the PHEV variant the fastest accelerating of the bunch), but the electric range is not enormous.
-Inside it's modern Land Rover luxury.
-The Defender shows yet more promise for the electric future of JLR, but is still reliant on a big old combustion engine.
+The PHEV packs a fair chunk of battery and pretty sharp performance, including a full suite of off-roading features that benefit significantly from the immediate torque from its electric motor.
+With its modern Land Rover luxury interior, the Defender PHEV shows yet more promise for the electric future of JLR.

 Charging time for a Land Rover Defender PHEV

 The table below shows the estimated time to charge your Defender PHEV from empty to full.
 For rapid charging, we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.